7. Thermal Control

 \epsilon(\lambda) is the emissivity of the surface, which depends on the wavelength \lambda.

-Note that emissivity of different wavelengths are not equivalent: \epsilon(thermal infrared) \neq \epsilon(visible).
+Note that the emissivity of different wavelengths is not equivalent: \epsilon(thermal infrared) \neq \epsilon(visible).
 But also that radiation is emitted at all wavelengths, so how do we distinguish what value of emissivity to use?
 We use Wien’s law to determine the wavelength that is most dominant.

 Black-body radiation as a function of wavelength for various temperatures.
 Each temperature curve peaks at a different wavelength and Wien’s law describes the shift of that peak.
 CC BY-SA 3.0.
 Image by Curva Planck.